Opentrons/Protocols/protocols/1adec6-5/README.md

 4. [P300 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-Channel-electronic-pipette) will drop used tips in the waste bin.
 5. Steps 1-4 will be repeated for columns 2-10.
 6. [P300 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-Channel-electronic-pipette) will pick up tips.
-7. [P300 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-Channel-electronic-pipette) will mix PBS, then transfer 100µL of PBS to Column 1 of the Source Plate (dispensing at the top of the well).
+7. [P300 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-Channel-electronic-pipette) will mix Cell medium+10% PrestoBlue, then transfer 100µL of Cell medium+10% PrestoBlue to Column 1 of the Source Plate (dispensing at the top of the well).
 8. Step 7 will be repeated for columns 2-10 of the Source Plate.
 9. [P300 8-Channel Pipette (GEN2)](https://shop.opentrons.com/collections/ot-2-pipettes/products/8-Channel-electronic-pipette) will drop used tips in the waste bin.
 10. End of the protocol.